ARMmbed/mbed-os-5-docs/docs/refs/api/security/uvisor.md

 ##### The NVIC APIs

-The ARM CMSIS header files provide APIs to configure, enable and disable IRQs in the NVIC module.
+The Arm CMSIS header files provide APIs to configure, enable and disable IRQs in the NVIC module.
 These APIs all begin with `NVIC_`, and you can find them in the `core_cm*.h` files in your CMSIS module.
 The CMSIS header files also provide APIs to set and get an interrupt vector at runtime.
 This requires the relocation of the interrupt vector table, which is usually located in flash, to SRAM.

 When the uVisor is enabled, all NVIC APIs are rerouted to the corresponding uVisor vIRQ APIs, which virtualize the interrupt module.
 The uVisor interrupt model has the following features: